Part-II-Computational-Physics/Lenia-jxkc2/README.md

 A beautiful display of patterns, is it not?
 The above figure (or lenia) is a simulation describing the amazing yet complex changes in artificial patterns used to mimick the seemingly random changes in the states of living cells, which is in fact governed by a specific set of systematic rules.
 This is a characteristic of a discrete computational model called Cellular Automata, a complex system of several simple agents working together and exhibiting complex intelligent behaviour.

-In fact, the behaviour of lenia exhibited in Fig. 1 is an extension of the famous Conway's Way of Life; a continuous generalisation of the famous model.
-However, before ambitiously diving into the exploration of the lenia model and beyond in this report, we will start from leveraging the basic principles of the Cellular Automata model using simple classic examples and building this foundational framework up to study the lenia model, in addition to leaving some final room for applying our derived understanding of cellular automata models to other relevant applications of computational design in other fields.
+In fact, the behaviour of lenia exhibited in Fig. 1 is an extension of the famous Conway's Way of Life; a continuous generalisation of Conway's model.
+However, before ambitiously diving into the implementation of models similar to lenia through comparison of the Smoothlife and Gray-Scott models in this report, we will start from leveraging the basic principles of the Cellular Automata model using simple classic examples and building this foundational framework understnading up to study more complex Smoothlife and Gray-Scott models.
+Lastly, there will be some additional room left for applying our derived understanding of cellular automata models to future applications of computational design.

 ## 2. Basic Principles of Cellular Automata